gouttegd/odkrunner/README.md

 $ ./configure --with-min-osx-version=11.0
 ```

-Building for macOS under GNU/Linux hs been tested to work with the
+Building for macOS under GNU/Linux has been tested to work with the
 [OSXCross](https://github.com/tpoechtrager/osxcross) cross-compiling
-environmen.
+environment.
 With OSXCross installed and its binaries in the `PATH`, the
 ODK Runner may be built with:

 ```sh